laumadmar/MOMIC_server/index.md

 ![GWAS protocol](figures/GWASProtocol.png)

 The data used to illustrate this analysis is taken from the 1000 Genomes Project.
-We have slightly modified this dataset updating the identifiers to rsID, removing SNPs with minor allele frequency and adding fake case/control phenotypes. **We have also purposely duplicated one individual to check that the algorithm detects it.**
+We have slightly modified this dataset updating the identifiers to rsID, removing SNPs with minor allele frequency < 0.01 and prunning the number of SNPs in order to reduce the computation time.

 ### Proteomics
+<div style="text-align: right"> <a href="#introduction">top</a> </div>

 Expression Proteomics pipeline involves includes the analysis of differentially expressed proteins between conditions, such as diseased vs. healthy tissue.